Degrees and Certifications:

 Dr. Chris Houston, Superintendent

 In 1994, Dr. Houston and his wife Missy moved to Greene County.
 Two years later, he was elected Sheriff of Greene County, defeating the two previous incumbents with 57 percent of the vote.
 Dr. Houston went on to win all five elections for the office.
-In January of 2016, Sheriff Houston tendered his resignation from the position of Sheriff of Greene County, ending a 27-year law enforcement career, in order to serve as the Superintendent of the Greene County School System.
+In January of 2016, Sheriff Houston tendered his resignation from the position of Sheriff of Greene County, ending a 27-year law enforcement career, and quickly became a successful non-traditional superintendent.